Doctor of Philosophy in Urban and Public AffairsMajor: UPA

 Elective Courses (9 Credits)

 Students must complete workshops satisfactorily.
 Workshops will be convened by the Ph.D. director and will normally meet 3-5 times a semester.
 Dissertation Research Workshop.
-Students who have recently advanced to candidacy will present dissertation proposal ideas to other students and interested faculty.
+Students who have recently advanced to candidacy will present dissertation proposal ideas to fellow students and interested faculty.
 Professional Development Workshop.
 Topics may include: academic publishing, undergraduate teaching, and the academic job market, among others.

 Dissertation (12 Credits)